-CoMotion MakerSpace provides students, staff, and faculty from the University of Washington with the tools and resources to build and prototype their next great idea!
-Come to the MakerSpace, and make the most of a social, multidisciplinary, and collaborative environment that connects you with UW’s creative community.
+The CoMotion MakerSpace provides the tools and resources to build and prototype your next great idea!
+Come to the MakerSpace to experience a social, multidisciplinary, and collaborative environment that connects you with UW’s creative community.
+Open to UW students, staff, and faculty, affiliates, and the public.

 Come for a quick chat/tour with us and learn about the different and uniques things that you can make!

 Or if you already know that you want to use our MakerSpace, attend an Orientation & Safety Training!
 This training is mandatory for anyone wanting to use the MakerSpace.
 The training is about an hour and you do not need to register in advance.

 Once you have received the safety training, passed a quiz, and filled out a form, you can start making!

 Note: Closed-toe shoes required at all times in our facility.